yngveha/Digital-System-Design/RTL-coding/subprograms.md

-# Best practices using VHDL subprograms: Use functions! #
+# Use functions! #
-In synthesizable RTL-code, functions should always be preferred above procedures.
+In synthesizable RTL-modules, functions should always be preferred above procedures.

 ## Rationale
 Hardware described in functions will always be inferred as combinational logic.
 Procedures may be used to create feedback loops and latches, whether by intention or not.